adonisjs/fold/README.md

 # AdonisJS Fold

-> Simplest, straightforward implementation for IoC container in JavaScript
+> Simplest and straightforward implementation of IoC container in JavaScript

 <br />